blankly-finance/blankly/README.md

 ## Why Blankly?

-Blankly is an elegant python library for interacting with many crypto and stock exchanges for automated portfolios in a consistent way.
-Blankly offers a powerful feature-set, optimized for speed and ease of use.
+Blankly is an elegant python library for interacting with crypto, stocks, and forex for in a consistent and streamlined way.
+Now, no more reading API or struggling to get data.
+Blankly offers a powerful feature-set, optimized for speed and ease of use, better backtesting, and ultimately better models.

 We're bridging the gap between local development systems & live APIs by building a framework which allows backtesting, paper trading, sandbox testing, and live cross-exchange deployment without modifying a single line of trading logic.